Ruban-07/Dart-Programming/readme.md

 ### http Package :

 ![http](http.png)

 A composable, Future-based library for making HTTP requests.It mainly used to retrieve data from an API by using this package.

 ### json_serializable package :

 ![json](json.png)

 It Provides Dart Build System builders for handling JSON.
 It is mainly used to Parse the JSON inside the APP.

 ### hive package :

 ![hive](https://raw.githubusercontent.com/hivedb/hive/master/.github/logo_transparent.svg?sanitize=true)

+Hive is a lightweight and blazing fast key-value database written in pure Dart.
+It is mainly used to store the data to a local Database.

 ## Dart VM can Execute Dart apps in 2 ways :